 What to See/Visit: There are numerous notable attractions to explore when you travel to Valencia.
 If you love history and culture, check out the gothic and neoclassical architecture in the Catedral.
 You should also visit the UNESCO World Heritage Site-listed La Lonja to indulge in its splendid architecture.
 Another display of architectural prowess is the Ciudad de las Artes y las Ciencas or the Museo de Bellas Artes.

 Where to Shop: The shopping scene in Valencia is also vibrant.
 If you want to shop souvenirs, check out the following shopping destinations: Plaza Redonda, Mercado de Russafa, and Centro Commercial Aqua.

 Valencia’s weather is favorable almost all year round.
 But planning your travel to Valencia ahead of time will enable you to enjoy optimal weather and avoid the crazy crowd.
 The best time to visit is in the months of April and May.
 At this time, you can enjoy the Mediterranean climate in Valencia with a pleasant breeze from time to time.

-Annual average temperature in Valencia ranges up to 85 degrees Fahrenheit in the summer and 59 degrees in the winter.
-If you want to travel in the winter time, there is also a consolation as the weather cools up to as low as 40 degrees Fahrenheit and the city is basically tourist-free.
-Of course, the only downside if you travel to Valencia during winter is that some of the attractions might be closed for the season.
+The annual average temperature in Valencia ranges up to 85 degrees Fahrenheit in the summer and 59 degrees in the winter.
+If you want to travel in the winter, there is also a consolation as the weather cools up to as low as 40 degrees Fahrenheit and the city is basically tourist-free.
+Of course, the only downside, if you travel to Valencia during winter, is that some of the attractions might be closed for the season.